 “For God so loved the world.”
 John 3:16

-On this Sunday, often referred to as “Laudate Sunday,” we praise God on our journey with Jesus to Jerusalem; and we listen to the conversation between Jesus and his disciple Nicodemus.
-This is our invitation to continue the dialogue with Christ that is the Lenten season.
+On this Sunday, often referred to as “Laudate Sunday,” we praise God on our journey with Jesus to Jerusalem, and we listen to the conversation between Jesus and his disciple Nicodemus.
+This dialogue is our invitation to continue our discussion about the Lenten season.

 Interestingly, the sign John 3:16, often seen by TV cameras behind goalposts at football games, is this very gospel passage that comes up again and again as an invitation to enter more fully into the divine life.

 We heard this gospel both on Trinity Sunday and in Lent.
-This is a way of stressing how God continues to invite us into the sacred mystery of the Godhead, and at this time of year — with Jesus stretching out his arms on the cross, and welcoming us with open arms into his death and new life, and his great mercy.
+Perhaps a reminder of how God continues to invite us into the sacred mystery of the Godhead, and at this time of year — with Jesus stretching out his arms on the Cross, and welcoming us with open arms into his death and new life, and his great mercy.

 Is this invitation to God’s great mercy meant for the few headed to a particular, tiny island of humanity, like some exclusive spiritual resort?
-Or does the invitation extend God’s great mercy to the larger segment of humanity: Jew and Gentile alike, those people of “sincere heart,” and great kindness; those enlightened ones who walk in the light of truth?
+Or does the call extend God’s great mercy to the more significant segment of humankind: Jew and Gentile alike, those people of “sincere heart,” and great kindness; those enlightened ones who walk in the light of truth?

 Also mentioned in today’s gospel is the theme of “light and darkness.”
 Are there any deeds of darkness that we need to confess this Lent — to the God of love and light?

-In the Naples church of Pio Monte della Misericordia, Caravaggio’s famous painting of the “Seven Acts of Mercy,” rests as an altarpiece — in this painting an angel is the central figure – and transmits the grace to inspires our acts of mercy.
+In the Naples church of Pio Monte Della Misericordia, Caravaggio’s third famous painting of the “Seven Acts of Mercy,” rests as an altarpiece — in this artwork, an angel is the central figure – and transmits the grace to inspires our very own acts of mercy.

-Taken from the gospel of Matthew, this artwork prods us: to feed the hungry, to give drink to the thirsty, to cloth the naked, to shelter the homeless, to visit the sick, to visit the imprisoned, to bury the dead.
+Referencing the gospel of Matthew, this artwork prods us: to feed the hungry, to give drink to the thirsty, to clothe the naked, to shelter the homeless, to visit the sick, to visit the imprisoned, to bury the dead.
 Why was Caravaggio so taken with Christ and this invitation to acts for mercy?

 Caravaggio’s real name was Michelangelo Merisi, born in Milan in 1571; he was an orphan at a very young age.
-Then the artist moved to Rome, later to Naples, and received great commissions.
+Then the artist moved to Rome, later to Naples, and received substantial commissions.
 Nonetheless, he was a very conflicted and violent figure.
-Caravaggio had killed a man in an act of revenge; his was a troubled spirit in need of forgiveness.
-He died in 1610, from lead poisoning; the result of his long exposure to the lead from his vibrant paints.
+Caravaggio had killed a man in the act of revenge; he was a troubled spirit in need of forgiveness.
+He died in 1610, from lead poisoning, the result of his prolonged exposure to the lead from his vibrant paints.

-Are there any deeds of darkness in our own lives that we need to confess to the God of love and light?
+Are there deeds of darkness in our lives that we need to confess to the God of love and light?
 How does Jesus bring you into the light?